 Points on Your Driving Record

-In Maryland, drivers get 12 points on their driving records for a DUI, and 8 points for a DWI.
+In Maryland, drivers have assessed 12 points on their driving records for a DUI and 8 points for a DWI for a conviction.
 As well, drivers get 12 points for driving while impaired by controlled dangerous substances in Maryland.
+If a driver receives probation before judgment (PBJ), points will not be assessed to their record.

 First Offense DUI